These instructions are provided to help you complete the data entry form and to explain the purpose of the questions.

 You should contact the Disability Advisory Service as soon as possible if you wish to discuss this section, or anything to do with provision for disability-related support for your course.

-Section 6: Criminal convictions
+Question 6: Criminal convictions

 Please note that you must answer this question.

-The University has adopted a policy for any case where an applicant with an offer for a matriculated non-award student place has a relevant, unspent criminal conviction which has either been declared by an applicant to the University or which has otherwise come to the University’s attention (such as where information is disclosed by a third party).
+The University has adopted a policy for any case where an applicant with an offer for a visiting student place has a relevant, unspent criminal conviction which has either been declared by an applicant to the University or which has otherwise come to the University’s attention (such as where information is disclosed by a third party).

 What has to be declared?